 What about pet dental implants?

-Dog dentures and dog teeth implants are not the same thing.
+Dog dentures and dog teeth implants are not the same things.
 Dentures are used to fill in places where missing teeth have left gaps, whereas dog teeth implants can be used when there are no teeth or when a dog’s teeth have been knocked or pulled out.

 Dentures can be put in and taken out while implants are there to stay.

 Pet dental implants are often anchored with titanium posts surgically installed into the dog’s jaw and fixed in place with a resin post cement.
-The implant is surrounded by bone, providing both support and stability for the dog’s mouth.
+The implant is surrounded by bone, providing support and stability for the dog’s mouth.
 Of course, this applies to dogs and cats alike.

 There have been only a few studies done on this, so there are not a lot of statistics to go with.